flowmatters/openwater/doc/parameterisation.md

 3. Specify a table of values for a *single* model parameter, where the column headers for the table identify the value of one tag type and the index (row headers) of the table identify the value of a second tag type, and
 4. Specify a table containing one or more model parameters, in labelled columns, where other labelled columns specify the values of tag types used to match model nodes.

+These four approaches are intended to work with a wide range of ways in which data may be organised for use with the model.

 ### Default parameters